Unn4m3DD/react-pit-of-success/Readme.md

 ### Considerations
 This will be a bit yadayada-y if you want, you can skip to the [meat](#index)
 This repo is an oppinionated guide on how to fall into the pit-of-success while working in react.
 Many times you'll google how to implement certain behaviour in react and the first solution will be the worst making you fall into the pit, this repo intends to fix this by beeing a one stop shop on the best way to handle certain behaviour.
 This advice is specific to react spas but some concepts might be transferable to fancier tech like nextjs or remix.
 Code exapmles may not "compile", most of them are pseudocode explain a point
+Even though this is an opinionated repo, my opinion can, and will change.
+I'll be very happy to read your PR changing this text and explaining why you disagree!

 ## Index